 If you ever dreamt of glimpsing into all of the world’s most iconic landmarks but have a budget to visit only one country, you can fly to Japan and visit Tobu World Square in Nikkō, a theme park that exhibits over a hundred 1:25 scale miniatures of world’s popular buildings, including 45 of the World Heritage Sites.

-Good to know: The artisans took five years to create the miniature reproductions of the world historical sites including the Great Wall of China, World Trade Center, Taj Mahal and Sphinx.
-Creating the miniatures require buckets of patience, determination and excellent eye for detail.
+Good to know: The artisans took five years to create the miniature reproductions of the world-historical sites including the Great Wall of China, World Trade Center, Taj Mahal and Sphinx.
+Creating the miniatures require buckets of patience, determination and an excellent eye for detail.